 The amputation happens mostly with a scalpel or guillotine clipper.
-The wounds are closed with stitches or surgical glue, and the feet are bandages.
-Another method is laser surgery, where the tissue is heated by small, intense lightbeams.
+The wounds are closed with stitches or surgical glue, and the feet are bandaged.

 Effects that occur after declawing:

-Back pain, paw pain, regrowth of improperly removed claws, neurotic behaviour and nerve damage (some would compare the pain of declawing to the pain cause by wearing a uncomfortable pair of shoes).
+Back pain, paw pain, regrowth of improperly removed claws, neurotic behavior, and nerve damage (some would compare the pain of declawing to the pain caused by wearing an uncomfortable pair of shoes).